 When you enroll in a course you will have access to video lectures with audio and text, quizzes, homework, projects and final exams.
 Some courses have specific timelines, while others are self-paced.
-If you see that a course already started to check the archives for more information or wait to see if it offered again.
-For example, Virology I was a popular science course last year and at the beginning of this year Virology II was added.
+If you see that a course already started, check the archives for more information or wait to see if it will be offered again.
+For example, Virology I was a popular science course last year, and at the beginning of this year Virology II was added.

 Courses I’m Currently Taking /Starting Soon: